(FLEX: Focus on Learning and Eliminating eXclusion)

-This chapter is entitled Module 7: Accessibility in Online and Technology-Enabled Learning and can be found at the end of the current FLEX Forward course.
+This chapter is entitled Module 7: Accessibility in Online and Technology-Enhanced Learning and can be found at the end of the current FLEX Forward course.

 **Please note that the accompanying quiz has been updated to reflect the addition of new content.

 Contact McMaster’s AccessMac Accessibility Program at firstname.lastname@example.org should you have any further questions / needs for support.